- Increasing pet ownership and humanization trends have led to decades of steady growth in the pet care industry.

 Source: Bloomberg, 06/30/20.
 PAWZ standardized performance as of 06/30/20: NAV 11.16% YTD, 16.02% 1-year, 13.93% since inception (11/5/18).
 Market Price 11.46% YTD, 16.02% 1-year, 14.08% since inception (11/5/18).
 Expense ratio 0.50%.
 Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when sold or redeemed, may be worth more or less than the original cost.
 Current performance may be lower or higher than the performance quoted.
 Performance data current to the most recent month-end may be obtained at ProShares.com.
 Index returns are for illustrative purposes only and do not represent fund performance.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest directly in an index.

-While COVID-19 is a test for pet care businesses, the long-term trends support a variety of companies poised to potentially benefit from industry growth.
-In our next ProShares Perspectives piece on the pet care industry, we’ll dig further into how companies meeting specific pet needs have fared and where potential growth opportunities may be found.
+In this piece we asserted that while COVID-19 is a test for pet care businesses, the long-term trends may support a variety of companies poised to potentially benefit from industry growth.
+In our next piece, we'll dig further into how these companies have fared and where potential growth opportunities may be found.

 Investors looking for industries that have shown resilience during recessionary periods may want to consider ProShares Pet Care ETF (PAWZ), which tracks the FactSet Pet Care Index.